 The man told his guests that the banquet was ready, but they all started to make excuses for why they couldn't come!
+The students in the first corner of the room should begin to make excuses for why they can't come to the banquet.
 One said he had a new field he had to go look at.
 Another said he had new oxen he had to try out.
 And another said he had just gotten married and wouldn't be able to make it.
 Why do you think the people suddenly made excuses not to come to the banquet?
 Invite the kids to respond.
 Great thoughts!
 Suddenly the people were too busy to go to this amazing party the man had planned.
 So, he came up with a new idea!

-Read Luke 14:21 aloud.
-Have the child at the head of the table pass out the spoons.
+Ask a volunteer to read Luke 14:21 aloud.
 The man was still going to have his banquet no matter what!
 So, he told his servant to begin inviting people who hadn't been invited before.
 Suddenly the poor and the lame were invited to this amazing banquet!
 How do you think they felt when they were invited to the party?
 Invite responses.
 Yes!
-They were probably so happy to be invited to this party!
+They were probably so happy to be invited to this party.

 Read Luke 14:22-24 aloud.
-Have the child at the head of the table pass out the cups, and have the kids set them on their place mats.
-There was still room at the banquet, so the man started inviting anyone and everyone.
+There was still room at the banquet, so the man started inviting anyone and everyone!
+Go to the second corner of the room and have the kids invite the ones standing in that corner.
+They should all nod enthusiastically and agree to come.
 No person was left out from being invited to this banquet.
 And those who were first invited and made excuses were not allowed in.
 The man had prepared a beautiful party, and anyone who wanted could come in to enjoy it.

-Jesus told this parable so people could understand that He is salvation and that everyone is invited to know Him and accept His gift!
-The banquet represented the kingdom and how amazing it will be to one day be with God.
+Jesus told this parable so people could understand that He is salvation and everyone is invited to know Him and accept His gift!
+Go to the third corner of the room with the place setting.
+Invite all of the kids to follow.
+The banquet represented the kingdom and how amazing it will be to one day be there with God.
 Up until this point in The Big God Story, the Jewish people had been invited to know God in a special way.
 But when Jesus came to earth, everyone was invited to know God, including us!
 Because of Jesus, everyone is invited to spend eternity with Him in heaven.
+Go to the fourth corner of the room and invite the kids to pick up the balloons and hit them back and forth for a few moments.
+Then ask everyone to gather in the middle of the room.

 We can accept Jesus' gift of salvation, and we can walk in God's way and share this amazing news with all of our family and friends.
-Because of Jesus, everyone is invited to the banquet, and no one is left out.
+Because of Jesus, everyone is invited to the banquet and no one is left out.
 But like we saw in Jesus' story, not everyone who is invited will come.
 Some people reject Jesus and His salvation.
 They will be separated from God.
-But, everyone has a chance to know Him because all are invited.
-What an amazing God we serve-He invites us to know Him and sent Jesus to be our salvation.
+But everyone has a chance to know Him because all are invited.
+What an amazing God we serve-He invites us to know Him and has sent Jesus to be our salvation.